rodyherrera/Quantum/README.md

 Once you’ve configured and built both the client and server applications (and updated all necessary environment variables), you’ll have everything you need to proceed with the deployment.

-## Features
-- **Github Integration:** Securely connect your GitHub account to Quantum for repository access and management of deployments.
-- **Cloud Shell:** Access a dedicated environment for executing commands directly on your Virtual Private Server (VPS) or hosting environment where Quantum is deployed.
-- **Repository Command Line Interface (CLI):** Each deployed repository comes with its own CLI for monitoring execution output (logs) and executing specific commands.
-- **File Explorer:** Make local changes within your repository without requiring a GitHub commit or application redeployment.
-Changes are overwritten upon subsequent commits.
-- **Command Panel:** Configure commands such as dependency installation, source code building, and software startup within a dedicated panel.
-- **Tailored User Experience:** The user interface (web-ui) is completely responsive, designed considering every detail, with the aim of giving you an optimal experience compared to other open-source alternatives of the same nature.
-- **Environment Variable Management:** Manage environment variables associated with your deployment, with automatic mapping of variables upon repository cloning.
-Create, delete, and modify variables as needed.
-- **Continuous deployment:** When a commit is made to the repository within Github, it is automatically redeployed to Quantum.
-- **Service Status:** You can check the status of the server through the web-ui.
-It will determine if the server is working in optimal conditions or if it is overloaded.
-- **Docker-Based Isolation:** Each user receives a dedicated Docker instance for their deployment, ensuring smooth operations and minimizing conflicts.

 ## Obtaining GitHub Client Secret and Client ID
 To integrate your application with GitHub's API, you'll need to obtain a Client Secret and Client ID.
 Follow these detailed steps to acquire them: